jezebleum/project-vu-object-to-data/README.md

-# project-vu-object-to-data
+# Object to Data: Seasonal patterns in movies

-Project for Object To Data course - minor program at the VU
+Project for Object To Data - * [Digital Humanities and Social Analytics minor] (https://minor.vu.nl/en/programmes-a-z/digital-humanities-and-social-analytics/index.aspx) - description of the full minor

 ## Getting Started